 Due to the nature and localised scale of the exploration activities, and the environmental context of the EPL, the potential environmental and social effects are limited and unlikely to be significant.
 Aspects that prompted uncertainty relate to the potential increase in movements and the presence of people, which may cause the introduction of illegal and covert activities such as poaching, stock theft and the collection of organisms.
 Similarly, the potential of accidental veld fires may increase.
-In both cases the terrestrial ecology and biodiversity of Namibia is the receptor, although local landowners and their neighbours may experience these adversities firsthand.
+In both cases the terrestrial ecology and biodiversity of

+Namibia is the receptor, although local landowners and their neighbours may experience these adversities firsthand.
 The recommended mitigation measures are contained in Table 8.

-Cumulative impacts as a result of physical disturbance, the nuisance of noise and dust and the loss of sense of place may be experienced as well; in this case the receptors are the landowners, neighbours, visitors and tourists.
+Cumulative impacts as a result of physical disturbance, the nuisance of noise and dust and the loss of sense of place may be experienced as well; in this case the receptors are the land users, neighbours, visitors and tourists.
 Noise may have an effect on some organisms as well, though.
 Mitigation measures are recommended and contained in Table 8.

-All precautions must be taken to prevent damage to possible heritage sites that may be stumbled upon on site, in particular when a site with archaeological or paleontological remains are discovered as a result of the exploration activities.
+All precautions must be taken to prevent damage to heritage sites, in particular when a site with archaeological remains is discovered as a result of the exploration activities.
 The chance find procedure will be implemented in such a case.
 With the necessary mitigation measures in place (Table 8), the significance of the impact reduces from moderate to minor.